michaelbrownjr/michaelbrownjr/README.md

 - 👋 Hi, I’m Michael Brown, as you probably already guessed!
-- 👀 I’m interested in full-stack web and app development for the Android platform
+- 👀 I’m interested in Drupal full-stack web development and app development for the Android platform
 - 💞️ I’m looking to collaborate on open source projects and learning more in the realm of software engineering
 - 📫 I can be reached through my domain at email@michaelbtech.com and on Threads [@michaelbtech](https://www.threads.net/@michaelbtech)